 Timeline: A History of Virago

-Top row (l-r) Ailah Ahmed, Commissioning Editor; Lennie Goodings, Publisher; Donna Coonan, Editorial Director, Virago Modern Classics.
+Top row (l-r) Ailah Ahmed, Senior Commissioning Editor; Lennie Goodings, Chair; Donna Coonan, Editorial Director, Virago Modern Classics.

-Bottom row (l-r) Sarah Savitt, Deputy Publisher, Virago, Angela Cammarota, Executive Assistant, David Bamford, Assistant Editor.
+Bottom row (l-r) Sarah Savitt, Publisher, Angela Cammarota, Executive Assistant, David Bamford, Assistant Editor.